-If a flagged review breaches our guidelines but the problem can be addressed, the review’s author will be asked to edit their review to make it compliant.
+If a flagged review breaches our guidelines but the problem can be addressed, the review’s author may be asked to edit their review or provide more information to make it compliant.

 7. Reviews may be removed under specific circumstances

 Non-compliant reviews that have been flagged but not edited by their authors, and continue to violate our guidelines, will be removed from our platform.
 They'll no longer count towards a business's star rating or TrustScore.

 Reviews that are removed are not deleted — they remain offline until and unless the outstanding problems can be resolved.
 We can reinstate reviews if their authors come back to us at a later date.

 We consider reviews to be user-generated content owned by their authors.
 Therefore, only the reviewers themselves can permanently delete individual reviews through their personal accounts on Trustpilot.

 8. Reviews can be updated

 Reviewers are welcome to update their reviews to add details of their most recent transactions or reflect a changed opinion of the business.
 If they've had a new buying or service experience, reviewers can also leave a new review of the same company.

 9. The journey continues

 Reviews remain on Trustpilot in the order they’ve been posted.
 This gives consumers the chance to make better choices, and businesses the opportunity to listen to, engage with and learn from their customers.

 *Trustpilot uses automated and manual processes to protect the integrity of our platform.
 This includes sophisticated software that operates 24/7 to identify and remove fake reviews.
 Reviewers are notified if their reviews are removed.